nikboyd/contacts-lab/README.md

 This [lab](#lab-notes) project has been tested and works with both [OpenJDK][open-jdk] 8 and 11, and with the [GraalVM][graal-vm] versions of those.
 So, make sure you have one of those available.
+That said, [contacts-manager](contacts-manager#overview) app _requires_ JDK 11.
+So, use that by preference if you build the full stack.
 Also, make sure you have a recent version of [Maven][maven] installed.

 To build this project, clone this repository.
 Then, run the following command in the cloned project folder: